zspitz/ANTLR4ParseTreeVisualizer/README.md

 ## Usage

 * Begin a debugging session.
-* Navigate to an instance of one of the visualizer target types (can also be a subtype), in the code editor, or the Watch or Locals window.
+* Navigate to an instance of one of the visualizer target types (ATM only `RulerContext`, but can also be a subtype), in the code editor, or the Watch or Locals window.
 This instance can be exposd by any variable, or any expression; the type of the expression doesn't matter.
 * Click on the magnifying glass to the right of the expression.

 ## Contributing